Gakkilovemath/book/README.md

 for the command "sourceCpp", which makes the connection between the C++ code and R.
 If one gets an error message of the type "sourceCpp cannot be found", the script will not work.
-The directory "non-grouped" has the data file in a format where the observation times are non-unique and where the ties at observation are computed by the program.
+The directory "non-grouped" has the data file in a format where the observation times are non-unique and where the ties at the observations are computed by the program.
 The directory "grouped" has the data file in a format where the observation times are unique and where the number of observations of a certain type are given at each observation.
 Note the different structures of the input files in the grouped and non-grouped